partnercloudsupport/aws-amplify-unicorntrivia-workshop/README.md

     import AWSAppSync
     ```
 1. Next we need to create a AppSync client variable so that way we can use it throughout the application.
 Under `var window: UIWindow?` put `var appSyncClient:AWSAppSyncClient?`.
 1. Now we get to configure the client variable.
-Find `func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool` and paste in this code:
+Find `func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool` and paste in this code (you can replace everything in the function with this code):
     ```swift
     do {
         let appSyncConfig = try AWSAppSyncClientConfiguration(appSyncClientInfo: AWSAppSyncClientInfo())